bsipos/paper-pasp/README.md

-A pipeline to analyse PAT-seq data
+A pipeline to analyse PASP data
 ==================================

 Reference